Thomas Pierson

 Hey!
 Thanks for visiting my website.

-I’m currently researching at LANL on 3D Neural Radiance/ML wavefield reconstruction for a robotic laser doppler vibrometer.
+I’m currently researching at LANL on 3D ML Neural Radiance wavefield reconstruction for a robotic laser doppler vibrometer, and remote sensing methods for national security.

-I grew up in Albuquerque, and I am completing my bachelors degree in mechanical engineering at NMT.
-I did a lot of random projects here, mostly relating to space systems and sensors.
+I grew up in Albuquerque, and finished my undergrad degree at NMT.
 I built the first piezoelectric wafer testing experiment in space, which flew on the MISSE platform of the International Space Station this year.
-I organized and lead a team of 3 students to win $10k funding in a NASA competition for an optical damage detection sensor, among other things.
-More on my CV.
+I also organized and lead a team to win $10k funding for a NASA competition to build an optical damage detection sensor.
+I have worked with AFRL, SNL, and NASA for intern/Co-Op positions during school.

 I am always open to new projects or meeting new people, so feel free to reach out to me!